duytq94/cross-platform-how-it-works/README.md

 ![rn detail size](photos/rn-detail-size.png)

-RN app has to package its RN bridge, JSC (only on android) along with your logic code.
+React Native app has to package its bridge, JSC (only on android) along with your logic code.

 You can see that libjsc.so take 3.2 MB.